Do Aphrodisiacs Actually Work? 9 Popular Aphrodisiacs

 Chillies

-Those Pfizer ads may have been on to something.
-Whether you want to invite spice into your love life or enjoy punishing your taste buds, then chilli is the way to go.
-Chillies contain the active ingredient capsaicin, which makes them hot as hell.
-That indescribable high one gets when eating chillies occurs as a result of the tongue nerve endings being stimulated, which releases epinephrine and causes your heart rate to increase.
-Eating chillies is an extreme sport; we wouldn’t recommend eating a whole bunch to test whether this aphrodisiac works, as it might give you ‘the runs’ which is the furthest thing from sexy.
+Chillies contain the active ingredient capsaicin, which makes them hot as hell!
+That body high experienced after eating chillies are due to the tongue nerve endings being stimulated, which releases epinephrine and causes your heart rate to increase.
+Eating chillies is an extreme sport; we wouldn’t recommend eating a whole bunch to test whether this aphrodisiac works, as it might give you ‘the runs’, which is the furthest thing from sexy!

 Chocolate